0xsharma/katana-metrics/README.md

   - `rollup_id`: The rollup ID being monitored
 - **Value**: Time delta between L1 and L2 timestamps in seconds

-### DataDog Dashboard Setup

-1. Go to your DataDog dashboard
-2. Create a new dashboard
-3. Add a widget for the metric `katana_finality_tracker.l1_l2_time_delta`
-4. Set up alerts for unusual finality delays

 ## Service Configuration

 - The service runs with automatic restart on failure